roman/Haskell-etc/README.md

 When defining the spec, you can specify default values on the `etc/spec` metadata entry.
-To get this values from the spec you must call the `Etc.resolveDefault` with the result from `Etc.readConfigSpec` as an argument.
+To get this values from the spec you must call the `System.Etc.resolveDefault` with the result from `System.Etc.readConfigSpec` as an argument.

 #### Example